-Beginning the fourth business day of the quarter, the instructor’s signature is required to register for a course.
-A late registration fee will be charged for students not previously enrolled beginning the fourth business day of the quarter.
-An add/drop fee will be assessed for each course added beginning the eleventh business day of the quarter
+Beginning the fourth business day of the term, the instructor’s authorization is required to register for a course.
+A late registration fee will be charged for students not previously enrolled beginning the first day of instruction.
+Schedule change fees for adding classes will be assessed according to published schedules.

 2-4.
 Dropped Courses

-Courses officially dropped through the Records and Registration Office prior to the beginning of the quarter and through the tenth day of the regular academic term will be removed from the student’s record.
+Courses officially dropped through the tenth day of the regular academic term will be removed from the student’s record.
 Refunds are calculated according to the current refund schedule.
-Schedule change fees for dropping/withdrawing from classes begin the seventh day of the quarter.
+Schedule change fees for dropping/withdrawing from classes will be assessed according to published schedules.

 2-5.
 Course Loads / Overload